Advertisement - Click for coupon or website

 Workload*

-10. Rating on Abdul Saadi in the Arabic department
+10. Rating on Jon Handy in the Finance department

 Teaching Ability